 Even though traditional firewalls and next-generation firewalls have identical purpose—to act as a barrier between a trusted internal network and an untrusted external network—they accomplish it very differently.

-By combining traditional firewall functionality with other kinds of network device filtering, NGFWs are able to achieve the granular control needed to cope with the challenges of the current threat landscape, making them a right choice for all businesses and organizations that can’t risk taking any chances when it comes to cybersecurity.
+By combining traditional firewall functionality with other kinds of network device filtering, NGFWs and application awareness firewalls are able to achieve the granular control needed to cope with the challenges of the current threat landscape, making them a right choice for all businesses and organizations that can’t risk taking any chances when it comes to cybersecurity.